 Camp Dodge Cutoff (Carters) useful for doing shorter winter routes from 19-mile/carter trails

 Logistics.
-Planning trips within the same zone reduces travel time.
-Blue-sky days are used for extended above-treeline routes eg. presidentials.
+Planning trips within the same zone (north, central, south) reduces travel time & gas.
+Prioritize blue-sky days for the presidentials.

 Temperature.
 Biggest risk any season is hypothermia.
 De-layer for climbs, layer up before summits/ridges.
-Wear hooded hardshell for snowy branches.
+Wear a hooded hardshell for snow-laden branches.

 Traction.
 Trail runners for May-Oct, microspikes in Nov/Apr, snowhoes and bigger spikes Dec-Mar, ice axe/crampons for gnarly routes eg. jackson, osceolas.

-Cars.
-You don't need two cars, I gridded solo using custom loops and road bike spots (spreadsheet).
+Carspots.
+You don't need two cars, I soloed a grid using custom loops and roadbike spots (spreadsheet).
 Don't wait around for others, keep moving towards your goal.

 Tech.
 You can't eat or wear a phone.
-People following popular online maps cause rescues.
-Leave plans with family and don't depend on a signal for help.
+Leave plans with family and don't depend on any device for help (even a perfect rescue can take 12+ hrs of sitting in the snow).

 In summer you have your choice of a dozen pay-campsites, try Big Rock (Kanc) and 4th Iron for quieter variety, avoid Hancock's RV-crowd